frank038/Menu-Editor/README.md

 # Menu-Editor
 by frank038

+v.
+0.0.1

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY.
+Anyone can use and modified it for any purpose.
+Just remember the author.

-A simple menu editor for Linux.
+A simple menu editor for Linux written in Python3/tkinter.

-Written in Python3/tkinter.
+Requirements: python3, python3-xdg

+To date this program can only list the applications it found in the system default directory and in the user default directory.